-Russia launches pre-dawn air raid on Kyiv, killing at least 1; Moscow attacked by drones
+Russia says drones damage Moscow buildings in pre-dawn attack, blames Ukraine

+Ukrainian drones have reportedly flown deep into Russia several times.
+In December, Russia claimed it had shot down drones at airfields in the Saratov and Ryazan regions.
+Three soldiers were reported killed in the attack in Saratov, which targeted an important military airfield.

+Earlier, Russia reported shooting down a Ukrainian drone that targeted the headquarters of its Black Sea Fleet in Sevastopol in Russia-annexed Crimea.

-KYIV, Ukraine (AP) — Russia launched a pre-dawn air raid on Ukraine’s capital Tuesday, killing at least one person and sending Kyiv’s residents again scrambling into shelters to escape a relentless wave of daylight and nighttime bombardments, while Moscow authorities said the Russian capital was attacked by drones.
+In Ukraine, Russia launched a pre-dawn air raid on Kyiv, killing at least one person and sending the capital’s residents again scrambling into shelters.

 At least 20 Shahed explosive drones were destroyed by air defense forces in Kyiv’s airspace in Russia’s third attack on the capital in the past 24 hours, according to early information from the Kyiv Military Administration.
 Overall, Ukraine shot down 29 of 31 drones fired into the country, most in the Kyiv area, the air force later added.